 Fans of the simple life found relief of late as a once torrential stream of new distributed databases seemed to slow.
 But the spigot is still on.
 As new requirements percolate, additional databases continue to bubble up.
 New requirements can include global transaction support, the Global Data Protection Regulation and more.

 Take CockroachDB from Cockroach Labs as an example.
-Early implementer Kindred Group plc has been testing out this whimsically named distributed SQL database system -- one fashioned on the model of Google's Spanner technology -- as it seeks to achieve the high levels of scalability required for an online gambling business that spans the planet.
+Early implementer Kindred Group plc has been testing out this whimsically named distributed SQL database system -- open source software fashioned on the model of Google's Spanner technology -- as it seeks to achieve the high levels of scalability required for an online gambling business that spans the planet.

 Like other companies, Kindred is pursuing a global business strategy.
 That can mean, for example, taking bets in real time on sundry wagers made by punters in Australia who are watching tennis matches in France.
 The need to support that distant user has implications for cloud architecture and database choices.